AlexDelly/gradients-and-shadows/README.md

 # Gradients and shadows app

-Simple usefull instrument to get styles for gradients and shadow
+Simple and usefull instrument to get styles for gradients and shadow

 ## Shadows